boldlink/demos/go/README.md

-Vagrant code is (almoust) immutable, you should only relly have to edit these settings:
+Vagrant code is (almoust) immutable, you should only really have to edit these settings:

 * **vms = {}**